Table of Contents

 Here is how some of the key columns in the default report are calculated:

-- Order Items Total Quantity is calculated as the total quantity of product sold after returns are deducted.
+• Order Items Total Quantity is calculated as the total quantity of products sold after returns are deducted.

-- Ordered Items Total Net Amount is the monetary sum that is calculated as a difference between the sum of the total orders for a product and the refunded amount.
+• Ordered Items Total Net Amount is the monetary sum that is calculated as the difference between the sum of the total orders for a product and the refunded amount.

-- Ordered Items Total Price is calculated per product as its price multiplied by ordered quantity.
+• Ordered Items Total Price is calculated per product as its price multiplied by the ordered quantity.

 Here is how some additional key columns are calculated that you may use:

-Variations of Sales by Product report and what questions they answer
+Variations of the Sales by Product report and the questions they answer

 Using filters and sorting options, you can get answers to a number of specific questions regarding sales.
 Here are some examples of the report variations.